GGgRain/Unreal-Joint/README.md

 > [!WARNING]
-> **Joint** provided in this repository is the core framework of a **General Purpose Modular Playback System** that has been designed to run modularized playback of certain contents that works better with modular design - such as dialogue, or advanced level sequener playback that is dynamically adjusted with localization.
+> **Joint** provided in this repository is **the core part of the framework of a **General Purpose Modular Playback System**** that has been designed to run modularized playback of certain contents that works better with modular design - such as dialogue, or advanced level sequener playback that is dynamically adjusted with localization.
 >
 > So, the module in this repository itself does not include any built-in content such as dialogue system.
 To use dialogue or other extended features, you can install and integrate extension-plugins (Derivative plugins) based on Joint into your project.
 >